 I prefer to dry my fruit in a dehydrator.
 Similar to a crockpot, you just set it and forget it!
 This Nesco Dehydrator is the perfect dehydrator for newbies and experienced chefs and the dehydrator I use.
 It's easy to use and easy to clean.

-Another option is this Cosori Dehydrator.
+Another option is the larger Cosori Dehydrator.
 It's a little more expensive but comes with a few more features and is much quieter.

 Equipment